trishume/sympy-wiki-with-svn/Function-expansions-and-series.md

 - Define function through sequence.
 - Discrete representation of function.

+## Analytic function

+In mathematics, an analytic function is a function that is locally given by a convergent power series.
+(There exist both real analytic functions and complex analytic functions.)
+Alternatively, an analytic function is an infinitely differentiable function such that the Taylor series at any point x0 in its domain converges to ƒ(x) for x in a neighborhood of x0.

+Properties
+- The sums, products, and compositions of analytic functions are analytic.
+- The reciprocal of an analytic function that is nowhere zero is analytic, as is the inverse of an invertible analytic function whose derivative is nowhere zero.
+- Any analytic function is smooth, that is, infinitely differentiable.
+The converse is not true; in fact, in a certain sense, the analytic functions are sparse compared to all infinitely differentiable functions.

 ## Common tasks
 - Calculate items of sequences by recurrent formula